romnn/djtool/README.md

 - unify the start routine of the djtool with a shutdown channel
 - start working on the sync function with semaphores (in djtool, calling out to various parts)
+  - semaphore to control concurrency, otherwise high unordered buffering may be used because that is high IO bound (downloading and checking whether files exist)
   - need its own transcoder(sem), downloader(sem), library copies to perform the tasks

 - build the UI using mock data
-- refactor the transcoder and wrap it in a semaphore to control concurrency, otherwise high unordered buffering may be used because that is high IO bound (downloading and checking whether files exist)
 - convert the full youtube results via an impl

 - add config struct that manages all the local assets in a persisted database